Does Premier Protein Have Lead? The Powder Was Tested. The Shakes Weren’t.

 Q: I've been drinking Premier Protein shakes for years.
 Should I be worried?

-A: Based on Consumer Reports' findings — not particularly.
-At 0.59 µg/day, long-term daily use means your annual lead exposure from this source is 215 µg, which is low compared to other contaminated brands (Muscle Milk: 456 µg/year).
+A: Based on Consumer Reports’ findings for the powder — not particularly.
+At 0.38 µg/day, long-term daily use means your annual lead exposure from this source is 215 µg, which is low compared to other contaminated brands (Muscle Milk: 456 µg/year).
 If you're concerned, a blood lead level test from your doctor is the definitive check.

 Which Option Is Right For You?